backups-obsidian/backup-obsidian-2/100 study-notes/101 AWS SAA/KMS.md

 		- Although AWS owned CMKs are *not in your AWS account*, an AWS service can use its AWS owned CMKs to protect the resources in your account.
 Like *SSE-S3*.
 		- Generally used if the user wants encryption and doesn't want to managed the keys.
 	- **AWS Managed Service Default CMK**: *free*.
-		- Gets *created during the integration of AWS services*.
+		- Gets created during the **integration of AWS services**.
 Like the key you use in S3 SSE-KMS.
 		- It rotates every 3 years.
 		- They will start with `aws/` prefix
 			- ![[attachments/Pasted image 20220531193937.png]]
 	- **Customer Managed CMK**: *$1/Month*
 		- We can only manage the customer managed CMK and not AWS managed default CMK.
 	- **User Imported keys** (AES 256) (not recommended): *$1/month*

+> [!question]- An application running on Amazon EC2 generates a large number of small files (1KB each) containing personally identifiable information that must be converted to ciphertext.
+The data will be stored on a proprietary network-attached file system.
+What is the SAFEST way to encrypt the data using AWS KMS?
+> - Encrypt the data directly with a *customer managed customer master key*.
+> - In this example the Amazon EC2 instance is saving files on a *proprietary network-attached file system* and this *will not have support for AWS managed CMKs*.

 - Difference between the 3 keys
 	- ![[attachments/Pasted image 20230209100836.png]]